andresrama/OpenGL-Cube/README.md

 OpenGL-Cube
 ===========

-Very simple OpenGL project that makes a pretty, rotating, cube.
+Very simple OpenGL project that makes a pretty, rotating, cube, and allows the user to change the rotation speed and axis.

 It has the VBO, EBO, VAO, window, and shader initialization pullled out of the main function, which proved to be slightly more difficult than expected.